advin4603/Attendance-Taker/README.md

 ## Usage

 Download [Attendance-Taker.exe](https://github.com/advin4603/Attendance-Taker/blob/master/Attendance-Taker.exe) to a desired location.
-In the same folder as [Attendance-Taker.exe](https://github.com/advin4603/Attendance-Taker/blob/master/Attendance-Taker.exe) create an excel workbook data.xlsx.
+In the same folder as [Attendance-Taker.exe](https://github.com/advin4603/Attendance-Taker/blob/master/Attendance-Taker.exe) create an excel workbook ***data.xlsx***.

 Enter the names of all students in column A in a spreadsheet named ***Main Sheet*** such that the row number is equal to the student's roll number.